 External Training Credit Request Process

 Effective August 1, 2017, employees must use the External Training Credit form in K@TE, the learning management system to submit additional training credit.
-Please allow one to two weeks for your external training credit submission to be reviewed.
+Please allow up to two weeks for your external training credit submission to be reviewed.

 About HR 128